RTEMS/rtems-docs/user/overview/index.rst

 Deadlines can be further characterized as either hard or soft based upon the value of the results when produced after the deadline has passed.
-A deadline is hard if the results have no value after the deadline has passed, or a catastophic event results from their intended use if not completed on time.
+A deadline is hard if the results have no value after the deadline has passed, or a catastrophic event results from their intended use if not completed on time.
 In contrast, results produced after a soft deadline may still have some value.

 Another distinguishing requirement of real-time application systems is the